tomojitakasu/PocketSDR/README.md

 select the F/W image <install_dir>\PocketSDR\FW\pocket_fw.iic and open it.
 * If you see "Programming succeeded." in status bar, the F/W is properly written to PocketSDR.
-* To use utility programs for Pocket SDR, you need to reinstall WinUSB driver for Pocket SDR.
-Refer "Installation for Windows" above.

 --------------------------------------------------------------------------------